 - You know EXACTLY what they’re made of.

-- You can make them in different sizes.
+- They can be made in different sizes.
 Big ones for the big kids, smaller ones for smaller hands.

 - If you’re already making pizza for dinner, there’s no real extra work.
 Even if you’re not making pizza, they’re still REALLY easy to make.